 - A centralized version control system (CVCS)

 Below are the steps:

 - Create a repository: This is the central place where all the files and history of changes made to those files are stored.
-The create operation is used to create a new repository, mostly used only once in an initial phase of creating a repository.
+The create operation is used to create a new repository, mostly used only once in the initial phase of creating a repository.

 - Checkout: This is the command itself.
 It is used to get a working copy from the repository.

-- Update: This is also a command, used to update the working copy.
+- Update: This is also a command used to update the working copy.
 This command synchronizes the working copy with the repository.